-The majority of PLWHA access medical care through Community Regional Medical Center's Specialty Services clinic.
-We maintain constant interaction with the clinic in the form of case conferencing of individuals who access HOPWA services.
-We also meet on a regular basis to discuss ways to remove barriers to service for all individuals to help increase the number of PLWHA who are aware of and qualify for the program.
+The majority of PLWHA access medical care through Community Regional Medical Center's Specialty Services Clinic.
+TLR maintain constant interaction with the clinic in the form of case conferencing of individuals who access HOPWA services.
+TLR also meets on a regular basis to discuss ways to remove barriers to service for all individuals to help increase the number of PLWHA who are aware of, and qualify for the program.
 Similar collaborations continue on a regular basis with Fresno County Department of Public Health, and Kaiser Permanente.
+All of form HUD-40110-D (Expiration Date: 10/31/2017)

-All of these collaborations focus on finding individuals who are currently homeless, chronically homeless or at risk for becoming homeless.
-Our continuing collaboration with Fresno Housing Authorities, the program sub recipient, also includes continuing case conferencing of those currently receiving HOPWA benefits and collaborating with them on securing eligibility of future applicants.
+these collaborations focus on finding individuals who are currently homeless, chronically homeless, or at risk for becoming homeless.
+The continuing collaboration with Fresno Housing Authority, also includes continuing case conferencing of those currently receiving HOPWA benefits and collaborating with them on securing the eligibility of future applicants.

-We also collaborate with Planned Parenthood, Marjaree Mason, Turning Point, Spirit of Women, AIDS Healthcare Foundation, and several local programs who focus on the LGBTQ community.
-The focus of these collaborations are based upon outreach to their clients, HIV testing and referrals to care.
-We also provide presentations to these and any other requesting organization on the services available through the HOPWA program.
+TLR also collaborates with Planned Parenthood, Marjaree Mason Center, Turning Point, Spirit of Women, AIDS Healthcare Foundation, and several local programs who focus on the LGBTQ community.
+The focus of these collaborations is based upon outreach to their clients, HIV testing and referrals to care.
+TLR also provides presentations to these and any other requesting organization on the services available through the HOPWA program.